callmeEthan/SaveManager/README.md

 This skin will backup and restore save file for multiple user.

 ## How it work?
-When select another user, it will move current save files into a backup directory, then move backup'ed save files to save directories
+When select another user, it will move current save files into a backup directory, then move backup'ed save files to save directories.
 You can define multiple save directory.
 The skin uses robocopy command, no plugin required